 Queen Mary ran the UK Organ-on-a-Chip Technologies Network providing access to pump priming funding, training activities, research meetings and collaboration opportunities.
 The Network was funded by a grant from the MRC, EPSRC and BBSRC via the Technologies Touching Life scheme from 2018 until June 2022 to capture, inspire and grow UK research activity in the Organ-on-a-Chip.
 This hugely successful UK Network attracted over 1,000 members from academia, industry, the regulatory bodies and other interested third parties.
-This hugely successful UK Network helped to advance the field of organ-on-a-chip technology, driving forward the development of new research partnerships across the UK.
+Through various activities the Network has helped to advance the field of organ-on-a-chip technology, driving the development of new research partnerships across the UK.

 The Organ-on-a-Chip Technologies Network successfully delivered on the core aims to:

 - Develop a vibrant multidisciplinary research community, bringing focus to the varied Organ-on-a-Chip and In Vitro model research activity in the UK;

 - Facilitate inter-disciplinary and inter-sectoral research collaborations, to develop the next generation of organ-on-a-chip research solutions;